 Tiffany is a communications professional with a passion for natural health and more than 15 years experience supporting the fields of health, nutrition, sport, and wellbeing.

 Since joining Blackmores in 2007 Tiffany has worked with a range of healthcare professionals to communicate the benefits of natural health and medicine and how a holistic approach to diet and lifestyle can enhance this further.

 As communications manager Tiffany works with Blackmores Institute’s team of experts to develop credible, evidence-based natural health information to share with the wider community of healthcare professionals and researchers.

 This includes the development of major educational events, like the Blackmores Institute Symposium, media relations and liaison with research bodies and partners like the National Institute of Complementary Medicine, Macular Disease Foundation and Heart Research Institute.

-Julie-Anne not only manages, but supports and mentors the advisory team which has a keen focus on evidence based complementary medicine, and is available to provide both comprehensive professional support and information to healthcare professionals and health and wellness advice for consumers.
+As manager Leonie supports and mentors the advisory team which maintains a keen focus on evidence-based complementary medicine.
+The team is comprised of qualified naturopaths and an integrative pharmacist, who are available to provide both comprehensive professional support and information to healthcare professionals and health and wellness advice for consumers.